 NZAIA is an NGO set up to promote and support impact assessment practice in New Zealand and the Pacific region.
 It was formally incorporated as NZAIA in 1998, but existed before that as a social impact network dating from the 1980s.
-Our membership is diverse, typically comprising practitioners, academics, researchers and students, members of iwi organisations, NGOs, and the general public.
+Our membership is diverse, comprising practitioners, academics, researchers and students, members of iwi organisations, NGOs, and the general public.
 We all share an interest in impact assessment, a decision-support method that is one of the most important tools we have for safeguarding the environment.

 Impact assessment for us means the process of examining the potential implications of proposed actions (be they project, plan or policy actions) for the natural environment, for people, their health and wellbeing, and their social, cultural and economic activities and values -- with particular emphasis on the unanticipated impacts.
 That analysis is then used to modify proposals, to inform final decisions about proposals, and to inform impact management plans.